JYL2027/ISS-Tracker/README.md

 5. **Final Steps**: Now that you have the container running, you must use curl commands to access routes to get the data you want.
 6. **Interpret Output**: Here, I will describe the curl commands and what output you should expect.
    - `curl localhost:5000/epochs`: Returns the entire data set
    - `curl localhost:5000/epochs?limit=int&offset=int`: Returns modified list of Epochs given the query parameters limit and offset.
 To do this, place a number in place of the `int` in the curl command.
 The limit query limits the amount of data outputted, while offset will offset the data being outputted by the amount given.
+If the input parameters are invalid, it will continue to output the entire data set.
    - `curl localhost:5000/epochs/<epoch>`: Returns the state vectors for a specific Epoch from the data set.
 To do this, replace `<epoch>` with a specific epoch you want from the downloaded data above.
    - `curl localhost:5000/epochs/<epoch>/speed`: Returns the instantaneous speed of a specific Epoch from the data set in km/s.
 To do this, replace `<epoch>` with a specific epoch you want from the downloaded data above.
    - `/epochs/<epoch>/location`: Returns the latitude, longitude, altitude, and geoposition for a specific Epoch in the data set.
 To do this, replace `<epoch>` with a specific epoch you want from the downloaded data above.